toliaqat/xenon-wiki/QueryTaskService.md

 Following examples demonstrate supported combinations with $filter.
 We assume they are run on '/core/examples'.

-1) A and Not B
+* A and Not B

 `name eq ABC and counter ne 20`

-2) A and ( B or C )
+* A and ( B or C )

 `name eq ABC and ( counter eq 10 or counter eq 20 )`

-3) A or ( B and C )
+* A or ( B and C )

 `name eq ABC or ( counter eq 10 and keyValues.myKey eq 'myValue' )`

-4) Not A and Not B
+* Not A and Not B

-* This works with a factory, not directly on OData query service.
+Works with a factory, not directly on OData query service.

 `name ne ABC and name ne XYZ`

-5) Not A or Not B
+* Not A or Not B

-* This works with a factory, not directly on OData query service.
+Works with a factory, not directly on OData query service.

 `name ne ABC or counter ne 20`